Sierra Leone Wedding Traditions

 What is ashobi and why is it important?

-Ashobiah-SHOW-beeen-YO-ah-SHOW-bee refers to matching fabric worn by wedding guest groups to show unity and support.
+Ashobi (en-YO-ah-SHOW-bee) refers to matching fabric worn by wedding guest groups to show unity and support.
 Groups include family members, colleagues, classmates, or religious communities.
-Each group wears identical patterns costing $30-$100 per outfit, creating stunning visual displays and strengthening social bonds.
+Each group wears identical patterns, creating stunning visual displays and strengthening social bonds.
+This tradition is shared with Gambian and other West African cultures.

 Can non-Muslims have Islamic wedding elements in Sierra Leone?

-Yes, interfaith marriages are common in Sierra Leone (15-20% in urban areas) due to high religious tolerance.
+Yes, interfaith marriages are common in Sierra Leone due to high religious tolerance.
 Ceremonies often include both Bible and Quran in the calabash, dual religious officiants, and respect for both traditions.
 Many families have both Muslim and Christian members.

 What gifts are appropriate for Sierra Leone weddings?